ltgcgo/docs/src/silk/mod.md

 The rules are set on the basis of least intervention.
 They may change without prior notice, but we try our best to keep everyone notified.

 ## Account exclusion
-Accounts matching any criteria below will get your account excluded from the merged timeline altogether.
+Accounts matching any criteria below will be excluded from the merged timeline altogether.

 * Nearly always advertise presence on other platforms without mingling on the Fediverse
 * Vent account